Is Washing Your Hair Everyday Bad?

 Alternatives to Daily Shampooing

 There are other ways you can keep your scalp clean and healthy without daily washing.
 To avoid washing you hair each day, try some of these quick pick-me-ups for more natural and healthy hair:

 - Use a dry shampoo spray on your hair lengths, brushing the product through with a natural bristle brush to remove product build-up, sweat and excess oils.

-- Instead of washing your hair, give it a spritz of a lightweight leave-in conditioner or a diluted mix of water and essential oils.
+- Instead of washing your hair, give it a spritz of a lightweight leave-in conditioner.
 This works well for thick hair with natural waves or layers.
 No need to rinse; simply scrunch the hair to revive a carefree and natural style.